 This little math tray is such a fun idea for a variety of ages.
 The novelty of the ants and the quick set up for teachers and parents make it a great spring math tray idea for anyone.
-You can set it up and have children complete what you have laid out for them, or give them the marker and all the control.
-I like using little math trays in my preschool class during free choice, the second idea in the tutorial is perfect for preschool.
+You can set it up and have children complete what you have laid out for them.
+Or give them the marker and all the control for this activity.
+I like using little math trays in my preschool class during free choice.
+The second idea in the tutorial is perfect for preschool.

 Here is how I made this math tray:

 Gather your materials.
 You will need some brown construction paper, a brown marker or crayon, scissors, a tray, contact paper, and some ants.
 Plastic ants, the real ones aren’t very good listeners.

 Start by coloring your paper to give it a wood-like texture.

 Next, cut it into log shapes.

 Place it on your tray and cover with contact paper.
 You could also laminate each log for the same overall effect but at home, I do not have a laminator.

 Using a dry erase marker you can write simple equations like these simple ones I did for my daughter who is in kindergarten.